-The consolidated financial reports of the Company and its subsidiaries (hereinafter referred to as the "Group") for the three months ended March 31, 2023 and 2022 were approved for issue by the Board of Directors on May 4, 2023.
+The consolidated financial reports of the Company and its subsidiaries (hereinafter referred to as the "Group") for the six months ended June 30, 2023 and 2022 were approved for issue by the Board of Directors on August 4, 2023.

 III.
-The application of newly issued or revised standards or interpretations
+Newly issued or revised standards or interpretations

-1. Changes in accounting policies resulting from the first-time adoption of International Financial Reporting Standards (IFRSs):
+1. Changes in accounting policies resulting from applying for the first time certain standards and amendments

-The Groups has adopted the International Financial Reporting Standards (IFRSs), International Accounting Standards (IFRSs), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) endorsed by the Financial Supervisory Commission (hereinafter referred to as the "FSC") and applicable for fiscal years beginning after January 1, 2023.
-The newly issued or revised standards will have, other first-time adopts have no material effects on the Group.
+The Groups applied for the first time International Financial Reporting Standards, International Accounting Standards, and Interpretations issued, revised or amended which are recognized by Financial Supervisory Commission ("FSC") and become effective for annual periods beginning after January 1, 2023.
+The adoption of these new standards and amendments had no material impact on the Group.